Not a blank template - your details are filled in, formatted to Alabama law, and ready to sign.

 What is the maximum interest rate for a promissory note in Alabama?

-Alabama imposes a usury limit of 8% maximum by written contract.
-Charging interest above the legal limit is considered usury and can result in penalties — in Alabama, the consequence is: forfeiture of all interest; borrower can recover double interest paid.
+Alabama caps interest at 8% maximum by written contract.
+Charging above the legal limit is usury - in Alabama, the penalty is: forfeiture of all interest; borrower can recover double interest paid.
+Always confirm the current rate with an attorney, as usury laws can change.

 Do I need a notary for a promissory note in Alabama?